k2view-academy/K2View-Academy/articles/04_fabric_studio/08_fabric_project_tree.md

 * **Web Services**, a collection of functions that can be exposed through Fabric’s Web Service layer which may include the following sub-components:
   * Java
-  * Resources, files and Graphit objects.
+  * Resources, files and GraphIt objects.

 * [**Logical Units**](/articles/03_logical_units/01_LU_overview.md), a collection of all Logical Units defined in the project.

-### Project Components Prefix Coventions
+### Project Components Prefix Conventions

-Using a common prefix for each project component improves maintenance throughout a shared implementation.\
+Using a common prefix for each project component improves maintenance throughout a shared implementation.

 The following lists the recommended project component prefixes conventions:

 <table>